Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/points-system/points-system-links.md

 # Points System

 ## Description
-Below you can find a list of all the extensions that utilize Streamer.bot's Points System created by VRFlad.
+Below you can find the core Points System and a list of all the extensions that utilize Streamer.bot's Points System created by VRFlad.

 # Points System (Core)